History of Bow Bridge

 The stone parapets that probably ran along either side of the central footpath and gave the structure extra strength have now disappeared.

-Bow Bridge was built in the fifteenth century from the same plentiful supply of red sandstone and grey limestone as Furness Abbey, which dates back to the 1120s.
+Bow Bridge was built in the 15th century from the same plentiful supply of red sandstone and grey limestone as Furness Abbey, which dates back to the 1120s.

 In its heyday Furness was the most powerful abbey in the North West and, at the time of the Dissolution of the Monasteries in the 1530s, the second richest Cistercian monastery in England.
 The surviving richly embellished arcades and the magnificently carved details bear witness to its wealth and importance.